alexanderlukjanenko/themeforest-payout-calc/README.md

 Description:

 This tool is usefull for themeforest teams which share profit based on partnership agreement (% of sales).
-This tool is usefull for account owner which have multiple developers in team.
+This tool is usefull for account owner which has multiple developers in team.
 Each developer has personal % share agrement.
-Each developer create and support a bunch of items (themes).
+Each developer create and support several items (themes).

 Requrements:
 - ZendFramework 2